LucasKesselman/LucasKesselman/README.md

 - 👋 Hi, I’m @LucasKesselman
+- 🏢 Professinally, I am a senior analyst at an enterprise CX sofware company in the US
-- 🌱 I’m currently learning Three.js
+- 🌱 For fun, I’m currently learning 3D graphics librarys in Typescript like THREE.js and babylon.js
 - 📫 How to reach me: lucaskesselman at gmail.com

 <!---